Can You Interview for a Job While on FMLA

 Pre-Interview Documentation and Readiness

-If the interview is with an external employer, be transparent about your availability without oversharing medical details.
-You can say you are on leave and provide windows when you can meet.
-If the process requires immediate start dates, negotiate the timeline—many employers will accept a brief delay for the right candidate.
+• If the process requires immediate start dates, negotiate the timeline—most employers will accept a brief delay for the right candidate.

 Handling Internal Interviews

-For internal roles, consider whether to disclose your application to HR or the hiring manager.
+• Consider whether to disclose your application to HR or hiring manager.
 If you choose to proceed quietly, be mindful of internal culture and how word may spread.
-If you’re comfortable, coordinate with HR to minimize friction, especially if the role would be a lateral move that accommodates your restrictions.
-Always avoid deception that conflicts with your medical claims.

 Protecting Benefits and Insurance